From the dorm to the gym, your guide to exercising in college | CNN Underscored

 Fitnessery Ab Roller ($16.99; amazon.com)

-You probably know the saying, “Your eyes are bigger than your stomach.”
+You probably know the saying “Your eyes are bigger than your stomach.”
 Well, the same goes for this contraption.
-Sure, it may look easy and simple.
-But when you use this ab wheel, your abs will be burning.
+Sure, it may look easy and simple, but when you use this ab wheel, your abs will be burning.
 Don’t worry, they’ll thank you later.

-CAP Barbell Pushup Stands ($19.99; amazon.com)
+CAP Barbell Push-Up Stands ($19.99; amazon.com)

-Push ups require little to no extra equipment to get the job done.
+Push-ups require little to no extra equipment to get the job done.
 With this added help, the stands will bring protection to your wrists while helping engage your upper body.

 Synergee Core Sliders ($8.95; amazon.com)